Jerusalem syndrome: Type III

 Jerusalem syndrome as a discrete form, uncompounded by previous mental illness.
-This describes the best-known type, whereby a previously mentally balanced person becomes psychotic after arriving in Jerusalem.
+This describes the best-known, if not the most common type, whereby a previously mentally balanced person becomes psychotic after arriving in Jerusalem.
 It can include a paranoid belief that an agency is after the individual, causing their symptoms of psychosis through poisoning and medicating.

 Bar-El et al. reported 42 such cases over a period of 13 years, but in no case were they able to actually confirm that the condition was temporary.

 Prevalence

 During a period of 13 years (1980–1993) for which admissions to the Kfar Shaul Mental Health Center in Jerusalem were analysed, it was reported that 1,200 tourists with severe, Jerusalem-themed mental problems were referred to this clinic.
-Of these, 470 were admitted to hospital.
-On average, 100 such tourists have been seen annually, 40 of them requiring admission to hospital.
-About three-and-a-half-million tourists visit Jerusalem each year.
-Kalian and Witztum note that as a proportion of the total numbers of tourists visiting the city, this is not significantly different from any other city.
+Of these, 470 were admitted to the hospital.
+On average, 100 such tourists have been seen annually, 40 of them requiring admission to the hospital.
+About three-and-a-half million tourists visit Jerusalem each year.
+Kalian and Witztum note that, as a proportion of the total number of tourists visiting the city, this is not significantly different from any other city.